ggeoffrey/Choregraphie/README-Client.md

 * It's backed by Google
 * It fits well with a class oriented language like TypeScript

 Angular help you to keep your data and your DOM up to date.
-With TypeScript and some library such D3js, you have here the best coktail to build data driven dynamic applications.
+With TypeScript and some library such D3js, you have here the best cocktail to build data driven and dynamic applications.

 # Dependencies & links